 “But I’m super fit!”

-Life-long athlete Michael has completed Coast-to-Coasts and marathons, and always placed a high priority on good nutrition.
-So, when he experienced jaw pain and chest discomfort, he never imaged a heart attack could be the cause.
+Life-long athlete Michael has completed Coast-to-Coasts and marathons and always placed a high priority on good nutrition.
+So, when he experienced jaw pain and chest discomfort, he never imagined a heart attack could be the cause.

 I first joined a running club at age seven.
 Ran a marathon at age 14, biked around the South Island at age 15, raced the Coast to Coast at 17 and haven’t ever really stopped since.
 I’m 54 now and since age seven, the longest I’ve ever been without meaningful exercise is six weeks for the odd broken bone (mountain biking!).
 My blood pressure is low, my cholesterol is within the supposedly ok range, I’d never had any sort of hint that I had heart issues.

 So, imagine my surprise when a few days after I vaguely mumbled something to my doctor about chest burn and an aching jaw, I found myself being prepped for a stent!

 If you take only one thing away from these words, let it be that regular check-ups can save your life.
 Actually, if you take away a second thing make sure it’s the importance of knowing your family history because that has just as much to do with your likelihood of heart disease as your lifestyle.
 Both those things may have saved my life.

 That sounds alarmist, I know.
 But as a life-long athlete even my doctor had never been overly concerned with my heart health.
 Outside of blood pressure and cholesterol tests, we’d never even discussed heart disease.
 But because I read a lot about training, fitness, health and nutrition, I knew that your gene pool has as much to do with medical issues as lifestyle.

 Both my maternal grandparents had died in their early 60s from heart disease, so I was aware enough of the risk to make sure I got annual check-ups.
 But even then, I wasn’t ever expecting them to show anything.